 We provide service to over 180 banks in the western United States.
 Services include director’s examinations, opinion audits, internal control evaluations, compliance reviews, income tax planning and preparation, loan reviews, profit enhancement studies, budgeting, data processing reviews, trust examinations and tax preparation, mergers and acquisition structuring and bank holding Company forecasts.
 We are committed to providing timely, professional services for a reasonable fee.

-The Independent Bankers of Colorado is the largest bank member trade association in Colorado, exclusively providing a common voice and advocacy for community banks across the state.
+The Independent Bankers of Colorado is the only bank member trade association in Colorado, exclusively providing a common voice and advocacy for community banks across the state.
 The IBC seeks to influence legislative and regulatory decisions at the state and federal levels and to provide communication, networking, and counsel resources to our members.
 The IBC also offers extensive education and training programs for community banks, as well as quality banking products and services at competitive rates.
 The IBC provides and supports education and training opportunities for the community banking industry, Colorado students, and the public.
 The IBC makes available financial services and literacy information to consumers and offers scholarships for select graduating high school seniors and continuing education for bankers.

-The mission of the New Mexico Banker’s Association is to represent member interests on both national and state legislative issues impacting the banking industry; provide educational resources to enhance bank personnel success; promote unity within the industry on common issues; and improve the regulatory climate to allow members to successfully compete in offering financial and related products and services.
+The mission of the New Mexico Bankers Association is to represent member interests on both national and state legislative issues impacting the banking industry; provide educational resources to enhance bank personnel success; promote unity within the industry on common issues; and improve the regulatory climate to allow members to successfully compete in offering financial and related products and services.

 The Wyoming Bankers Association (WBA) is a trade association established to serve the needs of the state’s banking and thrift institutions.
 The WBA exists to assure and promote the continued strength of banking institutions throughout the state.
 Our goal of promoting the welfare of banks is accomplished through efforts such as state and federal political actions, research, education, training programs, and communication with regulators and the public.
-The association provides services and products for members more effectively and efficiently than may be obtain individually.
+The association provides services and products for members more effectively and efficiently than may be obtained individually.
 Wyoming Bankers Association provides an excellent networking opportunity for our member banks.